JotaNota/YoutubeTrailer_ML/README.md

 ###  Target Definition:`favorability_ratio` & `favorability_level_3`
-- Created a `favorability_ratio` combining positive, neutral, and negative comments.
+- A `favorability_ratio` was created combining positive, neutral, and negative comments.
-- Neutral comments were weighted at **0.25** to avoid them dominating the metric and to give more influence to positive/negative reactions.
+- Neutral comments were weighted at **0.25** to prevent them from dominating the metric and to give more influence to positive/negative reactions.
-- The continuous metric was transformed into a balanced categorical target,`low`, `medium`, `high`, using **qcut**, ensuring similar group sizes.
+- The continuous metric was transformed into a balanced categorical target (`low`, `medium`, `high`) using **qcut**, ensuring similar group sizes.
 <img width="630" height="470" alt="image" src="https://github.com/user-attachments/assets/d6e8f68e-c1dd-4a1f-a492-516783cbc26c" />

 ---